Piaomu/Poke_Sort/readme.md

 # PokéSort PSDK - README

-PokéSort is a powerful command line tool to be used with a game built with Pokemon Studio/PSDK designed to help you sort your Pokemon, Moves, and Abilities based on given search criteria.
-PokéSort is a simple script built in Ruby and is compatible with projects built using Pokémon SDK.
+PokéSort is a powerful command line data analysis tool to be used with a game built with Pokemon Studio/PSDK designed to help you sort and analyze your Pokemon, Moves, and Abilities data based on given search criteria.
 It is useful for analyzing and filtering large sets of Pokémon game data stored in JSON format.
-Supports filtering by stats, abilities, moves, and more!
+It currently supports filtering and sorting stats, abilities, and moves.

 ## 🛠 Installation & Setup